damogranlabs/classy_blocks/README.md

 ## Example usage
 Uncomment the desired example in `./run_example.py`.
 Then run the file and open `examples/meshCase/case.foam` with ParaView.

-## Other Examples
-### Elbow
-Run `python examples/elbow/example_elbow.py` from this repository's top-level directory.
-Then open `examples/elbow/case.foam` in ParaView and check the mesh: it's a square cross-section ventilation duct with two elbows. `block.set_cell_size()` is used to match cell size on block boundaries and to save on cell count where high resolution is not critical.

-### Annulus & Taylor vortices
-Run `python examples/annulus/example_annulus.py`.
-This is a simplified model of a wet-running electric motor.
-The core cylinder is rotating and that creates not only rotating field but a complex array of so-called [Taylor vortexes](https://www.google.com/search?tbm=isch&q=taylor+vortex).
-Here, blocks are graded as well to save on cell count.

-### Axisymmetric mesh: nozzle
-After running `python examples/nozzle/example_nozzle.py` you get a nice axisymmetric wedge mesh of a kind of a nozzle.

-### Fully 3D mesh: cylinder
-A cylindrical pipe made from 5 blocks.

 ## Prerequisites
  - numpy
  - scipy